 2. Recall a negative or a painful incident from your past.

-3. Start narrating it verbally, either by talking to the mirror or recording in your dictaphone.
+3. Start narrating it verbally, either by talking to the mirror or recording with your dictaphone.

-4. Try to recall every minute detail around the incident.
-For example, let us assume, someone you deeply loved broke up with you.
-The time, manner, demeanor and the news itself was most unexpected.
-Years have passed but you have not got over it.
+4. Try to recall every minute detail of the incident.
+For example, let us assume that someone you deeply loved broke up with you.
+The time, manner, their demeanor, and the news itself were most unexpected.
+Years have passed but you have not gotten over it.

 As part of this exercise, recall that incident.
-Do that boldly.
-Think of the color of the walls, what did you eat prior to being given that news, what all you were wearing, what was going through your mind, how did the other person look, what artifacts were there in the room, what were the surroundings.
-Recall all those and speak them out.
+Do it boldly.
+Think of the color of the walls, what you ate prior to being given that news, what you were wearing, what was going through your mind, how the other person looked, what artifacts were there in the room, and what the surroundings were.
+Recall all these and say them out loud.